If capitalism really gets hold of software that can manipulate human behaviour, then game over.

 Now that the AI has a pretty good theory of what’s in your mind it might will be able to anticipate many of the things that you would do.

-This is the problem: Now that the AI has a pretty good theory of what’s in your mind it might will be able to anticipate many of the things that you would do.
+This is the problem we face with software like this.
+Now that the AI has a pretty good theory of what’s in your mind it might will be able to anticipate many of the things that you would do.
 The robot will be able to game you; it could ‘outplay’ you.
-It might not actually be intelligent, in the sense that it is conscious.
-The robot is certainly not alive.
-It might just be a programme.
-However, the machine will have enough information to predict your next move with some degree of accuracy.
-This is the underlying fear of AI.

 If capitalism’s elite gets hold of software that can game humanity, if Kuyda succeeds then game over.
 We will see the start of a thousand year Reich.
 It is interesting to note that Eugenia Kuyda has no Wikipedia entry herself – almost every famous person has one – and she seems to have done her best to scrub information about herself from the Internet.
 Clearly, she has no intention of being gamed.